Western missions in Yemen on alert as army advances against Qaeda

 The government's offensive is the most concerted campaign against al Qaeda in the Arabian Peninsula (AQAP) - seen by Washington as one of the group's most lethal wings - in nearly two years.
 The group has been blamed for deadly attacks against security forces, foreigners and oil and gas facilities.

-Yemen has said its forces captured Azzan, the last major militant bastion targeted in an offensive that began 10 days ago.
+Yemen has said its forces captured Azzan, the last major militant bastion they have been targeting in an offensive that began 10 days ago.
 Washington is keen to prevent any spillover of violence into neighbouring oil power Saudi Arabia and to stop Yemen being used as a springboard to attack Western targets.

 "Like other diplomatic and international actors in Sanaa, we are limiting the presence to essential staff and reviewing our security measures," said Michael Mann, a spokesman for EU foreign policy chief Catherine Ashton.